EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Conclusion

 \section{Conclusion}

 This paper proposes a novel concept called on-demand TTA for resource-constrained embodied systems, which triggers adaptation only when a domain shift is detected.
-We introduce \sysname, a framework designed to realize the on-demand TTA for edge devices. \sysname comprises three key components: domain shift detection to monitor distribution shifts on the fly, source domain selection to optimize the efficacy of the source model for adaptation, and decoupled BN adaptation to update the model efficiently under limited memory constraints.
-The experiment results show that \sysname significantly outperforms baselines in accuracy, latency and energy consumption while maintaining comparable memory overhead, which promotes its deployment on embodied devices in real-world scenarios. \ifCLASSOPTIONcaptionsoff
+We introduce \sysname, a framework designed to realize on-demand TTA for edge devices. \sysname comprises three key components: domain shift detection to monitor distribution shifts on the fly, source domain selection to optimize the efficacy of the source model for adaptation, and decoupled BN adaptation to update the model efficiently under limited memory constraints.
+The experimental results show that \sysname outperforms baselines across nearly all evaluation settings in accuracy, latency, and energy consumption while maintaining comparable memory overhead, which promotes its deployment on embodied devices in real-world scenarios.